 There are also antiplatelet drugs, like aspirin, that work by preventing blood cells (or platelets) from clumping together and creating a clot.

 Some of these medications are synthetic substances that are derived from chemicals found in natural blood thinners.
 Cayenne, cinnamon and ginger, for example, contain powerful compounds that are used to create anticoagulants.

-In some situations, using these herbs as a safer blood thinner is possible, but people with serious concerns of future heart conditions, like heart attack or stroke, must speak to their doctors before using a natural alternative to blood-thinner medications.
+In some situations, using these herbs as safer blood thinners is possible, but people with serious concerns of future heart conditions, like heart attack or stroke, must speak to their doctors before using a natural alternative to blood-thinner medications.